Online workshop: Ground Penetrating Radar (GPR) modelling using gprMax

-A free 2-day international workshop on simulation and modelling of Ground Penetrating Radar (GPR) using gprMax will be held on 6-7 April 2020 at Northumbria University (Newcastle, UK).
+A free 3-day online workshop on simulation and modelling of Ground Penetrating Radar using gprMax will be held on 29-31 July 2020.

 It is aimed at primarily at academics and those carrying out research on GPR, but will also be of interest to end-users and industry.

 Download our full programme which features a series of presentations, case studies, hands-on sessions, and invited talks covering:

 - The development of GPR models - from simple 2D simulations to realistic 3D scenarios.

 - The Finite-Difference Time-Domain (FDTD) method.
 Understanding the fundamental numerical technique used in gprMax.

 - How to use advanced simulation tools and concepts such as antenna models, sub-grids, Perfectly Matched Layers (PMLs), and materials with frequency dispersive properties.